Skip to main content

 Bench Book - 3.6.2 Authority to Impose Conditions

 Courts and paroling authorities have wide latitude in imposing conditions.
-Generally, a condition imposed as a part of probation or parole must be reasonably related to the underlying offense, promote offender rehabilitation, not unreasonably impinge on recognized liberty interests, protect the community and not be so vague as to make compliance difficult.
-If a statute governs authorization of a condition and/or does not violate any constitutional protections, habeas corpus relief is unavailable to an offender contesting the condition.
+Generally, a condition imposed as a part of probation or parole must be reasonably related to the underlying offense, promote the individual’s rehabilitation, not unreasonably impinge on recognized liberty interests, protect the community, and not be so vague as to make compliance difficult.
+If a statute governs authorization of a condition and/or does not violate any constitutional protections, habeas corpus relief is unavailable to a supervised individual contesting the condition.
 See People of the State of New York ex rel.
 William Stevenson v.
 Warden, 806 N.Y.S.2d 185-86 (N.Y.
 App.
 Div.
 2005).
 Conditions deemed appropriate include:

-• Condition imposed on an offender convicted of weapons charges that included a ban on operation of a motor vehicle and permitted warrantless searches was reasonable given the underlying offense, the need to protect the public, and the goal of reducing the likelihood of recidivism in view of an extensive criminal activity.
+• Condition imposed on a supervised individual convicted of weapons charges that included a ban on the operation of a motor vehicle and permitted warrantless searches was reasonable given the underlying offense, the need to protect the public, and the goal of reducing the likelihood of recidivism in view of an extensive criminal activity.
 United States v.
 Kingsley, 241 F.3d 828, 838 (6th Cir.
 2001), cert. denied 534 U.S. 859 (2001);

 • Supervised release which requires the defendant to remain current on restitution payments from previous criminal convictions is not subject to the limitation that restitution be related to the underlying offense.
 United States v.
 Mitchell, 429 F.3d 952, 961-62 (10th Cir.
 2005);

-• Participation in sex offender treatment program and prohibition against contact with minor children upheld because condition against contact allowed an offender to seek and obtain prior approval.
+• Participation in sex offender treatment programs and the prohibition against contact with minor children was upheld because the condition against contact allowed a sex offender to seek and obtain prior approval.
 United States v.
 Heidebur, 417 F.3d 1002, 1005-06 (8th Cir.
 2005);

-• 'Restitution scheme requiring offender convicted of mail fraud to set up a trust fund for those whom he defrauded was in keeping with the purposes of probation because of establishment of aggrieved parties in civil litigation.
+• The restitution scheme requiring a supervised individual convicted of mail fraud to set up a trust fund for those whom he defrauded was in keeping with the purposes of probation because of the establishment of aggrieved parties in civil litigation.
 United States v.
 Barringer, 712 F.2d 60 (4th Cir.
 1983); and,

-• Mandatory statutory condition prohibiting offender convicted of sexual misconduct with a minor from living with a child and which did not permit exceptions for offender's own children was a valid probation condition, and did not violate due process.
+• Mandatory statutory condition prohibiting a sex offender convicted of sexual misconduct with a minor from living with a child and which did not permit exceptions for the sex offender's own children was a valid probation condition and did not violate due process.
 State v.
 Strickland, 609 S.E.2d 253, 256 (2005).

-Offenders who transfer supervision under the Compact may be subject to graduated sanctions or short periods of confinement in the receiving state for violating the terms and conditions of supervision.
-These sanctions intend to modify the offender’s behavior in lieu of revoking the offender’s supervision and returning them to the sending state.
-The ICAOS rules require receiving states to “supervise an offender transferred under the interstate Compact in a manner determined by the receiving state and consistent with the supervision of other similar offenders sentenced in the receiving state.”
+Individuals who transfer supervision under the Compact may be subject to graduated sanctions or short periods of confinement in the receiving state if they violate the terms and conditions of their supervision.
+These sanctions are designed to modify the individual’s behavior as an alternative to revoking their supervision and returning them to the sending state.
+The ICAOS rules require receiving states to “supervise individuals transferred under the interstate Compact in a manner consistent with the supervision of other similar individuals sentenced in the receiving state.”
 See Rule 4.101.
 However, it is reasonable to conclude, that the imposition of limited periods of incarceration, in lieu of revocation, qualifies as a condition under Rule 4.103, requiring the receiving state to notify the sending state of supervision conditions ‘at the time of acceptance or during the term of supervision’ as required under this rule.

 References